-- Cash flows from operating activities (operating revenues and expenses). - Cash flows from noncapital financing activities such as receipts from subsidies and community health programs.
+- Cash flows from operating activities (operating revenues and expenses). - Cash flows from noncapital financing activities such as receipts from subsidies and community health programs. - Cash flows from capital and related financing activities.
+This category includes capital expenditure outlays; proceeds from capital-related debt; debt service payments on capital-related debt; and proceeds from the sale of capital assets and insurance recoveries.

-- Cash flows from capital and related financing activities.
-This category includes capital expenditure outlays; proceeds from capital-related debt; debt service payments on capital-related debt; proceeds from the sale of capital assets and insurance recoveries; purchase of a certificate of deposit required under a long-term debt agreement; and redemption of a certificate of deposit. - Cash flows from investing activities interest on investment activities.
+• Cash flows from investing activities - interest on investment activities.
 The Authority did not have any cash flows related to this category.